anthonysapp/revela/packages/revela/README.md

 # Revela — section & page transition animation engine

 Tiny, strongly‑typed TS engine that wires **reveal‑on‑scroll sections** and **Swup page transitions** into one clean lifecycle.
-Bring your own styles; Revela gives you structure, discovery, and motion primitives (via Motion One).
+Bring your own styles; Revela gives you structure, discovery, and motion primitives (via [motion.dev](https://www.motion.dev)).

 See `/examples/demo` for a runnable demo.